rmraya/OpenXLIFF/README.md

 --------|---------|-------------
 1.1.0 | Incorporated XLIFFChecker code| November 20, 2018
 1.0.0 | Initial Release | November 12, 2018

+### Downloads

+Ready to use binaries for Windows, Linux and macOS are available for download at https://www.maxprograms.com/products/openxliff.html

+If you prefer to use a graphical interface instead of the command line, get installers for **XLIFF Manager** at https://www.maxprograms.com/products/xliffmanager.html

 ### Supported File Formats